blee5/MKS65C-shell/README.md

 - You can execute programs wow
 - Multiple commands on one line (with `;`)
 - Organic, free range, GMO free shell made in the USA
-- Ceritifed memory leak free
+- Ceritifed memory leak free (probably not)

 ### TODO
 - Redirect stdout and stdin with `>` and `<`